cebe/php-openapi/README.md

 # php-openapi

-READ [OpenAPI](https://www.openapis.org/) 3.0.x YAML and JSON files and make the content accessible in PHP objects.
+Read and write [OpenAPI](https://www.openapis.org/) 3.0.x YAML and JSON files and make the content accessible in PHP objects.

 It also provides a CLI tool for validating and converting OpenAPI 3.0.x YAML and JSON files.